fjalvingh/fjalvingh.github.io/site/content/pdp-1144/cipherf890/index.md

 * Press 5 (HI-DEN) to enable the SA.
 Make sure to press the buttons within 3 seconds.

+(!)
+If the drive enters an error state you do not have to switch it off and on again; you can press the "test" button after which the drive returns to its initial state.

 Important service aids:

 * 33: This disables the "door open" checks and allows you to see what happens during tape load.
 WATCH OUT FOR YOUR HANDS!!

 ## Fixing error 17
 I removed the tape from the machine as the first tests need to run without one.